 An NBC 10 live camera shows Castle Hill Inn on fire in Newport, R.I.
 (WJAR)

-Firefighters encountered heavy fire in the attic of the building, with flames shooting from the roof, according to scanner traffic monitored by RIBNS.
-Crews also dealt with a blowout on a water supply line, the account reported.
+Firefighters encountered heavy fire in the attic, with flames shooting from the roof, according to scanner traffic monitored by RI Breaking News Scanner.
+Crews also dealt with a blowout on a water supply line during the firefight, the account reported.

 Temperatures in Newport hovered around 17 degrees with a wind chill of 8 degrees as crews worked to extinguish the fire, according to the National Weather Service.

 “Earlier tonight a fire broke out at Castle Hill Inn.
 All guests and staff were evacuated safely.
-We are incredibly thankful to first responders who are on property actively working to put the fire out,” Mick Lamond, president and CEO of the Newport Restaurant Group, said in a statement posted to social media late Thursday.
+We are incredibly thankful to first responders who are on property actively working to put the fire out,” Lamond said in a statement posted to social media late Thursday.

 NBC 10 was first to report the fire, with reporter John Perik reporting from the scene.
 Smoke from the blaze could be seen from the Newport Pell Bridge, according to the station.

-Thomas Shelvin, a spokesperson for the city, confirmed that Newport firefighters responded to the hotel but could not provide further details, WPRI reported.
+Thomas Shelvin, a spokesperson for the city, confirmed that Newport firefighters responded to the hotel but could not provide further details.

 Castle Hill Inn, a Relais & Châteaux property set on 40 acres along Ocean Drive, is one of Newport’s most iconic destinations and part of the 100% employee-owned Newport Restaurant Group.
 The group operates 17 dining establishments across Rhode Island and Massachusetts.